bitcoin-dot-org/Bitcoin.org/_includes/example_transactions.md

 Get a new address to use in the raw transaction.

 {% highlight bash %}
+## Outputs - inputs = transaction fee, so always double-check your math!
 > bitcoin-cli -regtest createrawtransaction '''
     [
       {